Home Farm F.C.: League of Ireland (1972–99)

-In 1972 Home Farm and their trustees, Brendan Menton Sr. and Don Seery, finally got a chance to field a senior team in the League of Ireland when they merged with Drumcondra.
-Drums were £6,000 in debt and regularly propping up the league table.
-After almost 20 years in charge, Sam Prole sold the club to the junior team down the road.
-As part of the deal Home Farm also gained Tolka Park as home ground.
-Home Farm also agreed to keep the famous Drums name alive by playing under the name Home Farm Drumcondra but, after just a year, they infuriated the Prole family by reverting to the name Home Farm.
+In 1972 Home Farm and their trustees, Brendan Menton Sr. and Don Seery, were given a chance to field a senior team in the League of Ireland when they merged with Drumcondra.
+The Drums were £6,000 in debt and, having posted back-to-back finishes in last place for both 1969–70 and 1970–71, owner Sam Prole decided to sell the club to Home Farm.
+At the time, Drumcondra were a professional football club whereas Home Farm were an amateur outfit playing at junior level.
+As part of the deal, the club also gained Tolka Park as their home ground.
+Home Farm agreed to keep the Drums name alive by playing under the name Home Farm Drumcondra but, after just a year, they infuriated the Prole family by reverting to the name Home Farm.

+Willie Phillips was appointed as the club's first League of Ireland manager.
+They finished third from bottom in their debut season, ahead of Limerick and Sligo Rovers.
+Phillips was replaced the following season by Scotsman John McSeveney.
+McSeveney resigned in his first season, leaving former Everton coach Tommy Eglinton to fill in until Dave Bacuzzi, who had coached at Eton College, was appointed in April 1974.

-In 1975 Home Farm won the FAI Cup for the only time.
+In 1975 Home Farm won the FAI Cup for the first time in the club's history.
 With a team managed by Dave Bacuzzi and including Noel King, James Higgins, Martin Murray and Dermot Keely, they beat Dundalk, Cork Celtic and St Patrick's Athletic in earlier rounds before defeating Shelbourne 1–0 in the final at Dalymount Park.
 As a result, they became the first amateur team to win the FAI Cup in forty years.
 The following season they competed in the European Cup Winners Cup, playing against French side, RC Lens.
 They drew 1–1 at home but lost the away leg 6–0.

 Despite this cup success, their performances in the League of Ireland were poor and between 1972 and 1987, when they were relegated to the League of Ireland First Division, they never finished higher than ninth.
 The club, however, continued to produce players like Ronnie Whelan.
 During the 1980s, Whelan became an established player at Liverpool and was a key member of the Republic of Ireland team under Jack Charlton.

+During the 1990s, the club's youth team set another Guinness World Record when they went unbeaten for five years.
+Featuring future Irish internationals Graham Kavanagh and Gary Kelly, the squad — managed by Paddy Hilliard — played a total of 203 games without defeat.